secrez/secrez/README.md

-  pwd       Shows the path of the working directory. quit      Quits Secrez. rm        Removes one or more files and folders. shell     Execute a bash command in the current disk folder. ssh       Opens a new tab and run ssh to connect to a remote server via SSH tag       Tags a file and shows existent tags. totp      Generate a TOTP code if a totp field exists in the card.
+  pwd       Shows the path of the working directory. quit      Quits Secrez. rm        Removes one or more files and folders. shell     Execute a shell command in the current disk folder. ssh       Opens a new tab and run ssh to connect to a remote server via SSH tag       Tags a file and shows existent tags. totp      Generate a TOTP code if a totp field exists in the card.